s3g/s3g-rnbo-clap/README.md

 # s3g-rnbo-clap

-`s3g-rnbo-clap` is a small CLAP wrapper lab for testing RNBO C++ source exports inside the `s3g` plugin style.
+`s3g-rnbo-clap` is a small CLAP wrapper for turning RNBO C++ source exports into macOS CLAP plugins inside the `s3g` plugin style.

 The goal is to keep RNBO-generated DSP experiments separate from the BSD-3 native C++ `s3g-dsp` repo while preserving the same macOS + REAPER workflow and minimal grayscale GUI language.

+The current target is macOS + REAPER.
+Other hosts or operating systems may work later, but they are not the supported release target for these wrappers.

 ## License Boundary